-Sister ship to Coral Adventurer (launched in 2019), the newest addition to our fleet features over 1000 square metres of open deck space, multiple bars, majority balcony staterooms and suites, and public areas featuring a collection of Australian Indigenous art.
+Launched in March 2021, Coral Geographer is the newest addition to our fleet, purpose-designed to access remote wilderness shores around the world that are often inaccessible to large cruise vessels.
+Sister ship to Coral Adventurer (launched in 2019), she has over 1000 square metres of open deck space, multiple bars, majority balcony staterooms and suites, and public areas featuring a collection of Australian Indigenous art.

-Coral Geographer is as comfortable as she is capable – her design draws on the latest technical advances as well as Coral Expeditions’ 36 years of experience building and operating expedition ships.
+Coral Geographer is as comfortable as she is capable – her design draws on the latest technical advances as well as Coral Expeditions’ 37 years of experience building and operating expedition ships.
 The ship’s lightweight dual Xplorer tenders, a trademark feature of all our vessels, extend the capabilities of the ship by allowing deeper exploration on shore excursions.
 These ‘safari jeeps’ of the sea are fast, sturdy, and comfortable and developed to allow easy boarding from the ship and walk-off disembarkation onto remote shores.

 Able to navigate into shallow bays, disembark onto remote islands, and visit small villages without overwhelming the environment or community, Coral Geographer explores the hidden nooks and crannies of Australia’s Kimberley Coast, Australia’s West and South coastlines and international voyages including to New Zealand, Sulawesi, Mauritius, and Zanzibar.

-There will be 6 spacious and elegant suites featured on the Coral Geographer.
-They will be equipped with a lounge area, minibar and personal coffee machine.
-They have special Junior King sized beds.
-A 3.5 square metre private balcony has an outdoor daybed and lounge chair for two.
-The unique outside-facing bathroom with floor to ceiling windows will be the feature of the suites, with an infinity bathtub with sky views.
-The complimentary minibar is replenished daily.
+Our six Bridge Deck Suites are spacious and elegant retreats after a busy day ashore.
+Suites are equipped with a lounge area, minibar and personal coffee machine.
+They have special Junior King-sized beds.
+A 3.5 sq m private balcony has an outdoor daybed and lounge chair for two.
+A unique outside-facing bathroom with a horizon bath completes the experience.
+A complimentary minibar is replenished daily.
 Suite guests will also be able to enjoy their preferred selection of any

 Bridge Deck Balcony Suites are 37.5 square metres.